PoisotLab/ms_metaweb_transfer/README.md

 the exponential distribution would have been an alternative, but this is not the case for the subspaces of an RDPG.
-In order to examine the consequences of the choice of distribution, we estimated the variance per latent variable per node to use a normal distribution; as we show in Supp.
+In order to examine the consequences of the choice of distribution, we estimated the variance per latent variable per node to use a Normal distribution; as we show in Supp.
 Mat.
 2, this decision results in dramatically over-estimating the number and probability of interactions, and therefore we keep the discussions in the main text to the uniform case.
 The inferred left and right sub-spaces for the Canadian species pool